gbrosman27/Theater/README.md

 # Theater
 Theater Project from NTC.
-OOP in C#.
+Displays OOP in C#.
+Open in Visual Studio.
+Set break points in main file, run the debugger, click corresponding button to step through the code.